Spakshots/NeuroCurve/README.md

 # NeuroCurve 🧠

-**A predictive brain-behavior modeling toolkit** exploring how variables like age, BMI, and functional assessments influence neurological risk over time.
+**A predictive Alzheimers model** exploring how variables like age, BMI, and functional assessments influence neurological risk over time.

 ---